Dr-Piedra/fractal_agg_scattering/README.md

 # fractal_aggregate_scattering

-This Python function "gen_frac" generates a fractal aggregate of size parameter x, rotates the fractal aggregate at random by Euler angle alpha, beta and gamma, and computes its light scattering mueller matrix.
+This Python function "gen_frac" generates a fractal aggregate of size parameter x, rotates the fractal aggregate at random by Euler angle alpha, beta and gamma in the Z-Y-Z convention and computes its light scattering mueller matrix.

 Inputs:
 - The size parameter